oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ops-behavior-09-flow-control.md

 >
 > It is possible to publish PUBWOS packets in the middle of a QoS 1 or QoS 2 exchange.

-Refer to [[3.6.3.7 PUBLISH Actions]](#publish-actions) for a description of how Clients and Servers react if they are sent more than one unacknowledged packet.
+Refer to [sec](#publish-actions) for a description of how Clients and Servers react if they are sent more than one unacknowledged packet.